 To Obtain Printed Copies of Your Medical Record

 If you would like to receive copies of your medical record or have them sent to someone else, please download and complete the Greenville Health System authorization release form, returning it to the location address or fax identified on the form.
 There is no charge to have your records sent to another healthcare provider.
 For other requests, fees may apply.
 Allow up to fifteen (15) calendar days to receive copies of your medical records after receipt of your written request.
 If you need this form sent to you, please call (864) 454-4600.

 If your request is urgent, and you would like to pick up your medical records in person, submit your request to Greenville Health System Release of Information Department either by mail at 255 Enterprise Blvd., Suite 120 Greenville, SC 29615 or by fax to (864) 454-4654.
 (We do not accept faxed requests from third party representatives.)
-After your request form has been submitted, contact the location where you were seen to schedule a time for pick up.
+After your request form has been submitted, contact the Release of Information Department at (864) 454-4600 to schedule a time for a pick up.

 - Greenville Memorial Medical Center – (864) 454-4600

 - Laurens County Memorial Hospital – (864) 833-9188